 The best part of it is that you can decorate it in a million ways.
-I made it few times now for different occasions and every time was a success.
+I made it a few times now for different occasions and every time was a success.

 You can dress it up or down based on the occasion you make it for.
 For example, one time, the cake was simple, with no decorations.

 For the Halloween though, last year, I used fondant and gum paste to make little spooky characters that dressed up the face of the cake in a festive way.

-A funny ghost with a really scared pumpkin.
+A made a funny ghost with a really scared pumpkin.

 You can also skip the fancy decorations and only make little rosettes out of whipped cream placed on top of the cake.